freepn/nanoservice/README.rst

 Install nanoservice
 -------------------

-On Gentoo you can use this `portage overlay`_ otherwise try the PPA above for Ubuntu xenial, Debian stretch, etc.
+On Gentoo you can use this `portage overlay`_ otherwise use the PPA above for Ubuntu.

 .. _portage overlay: https://github.com/sarnold/portage-overlay